Polk hits all-time high in COVID-19 cases; Officials close Cedartown City Hall

 The effects of the surge in cases has forced some city governments to close their city halls as staff have tested positive for the virus and have been quarantined at home.

-Another trend doctors have warned about appears to have begun in Polk County as well as five residents died from COVID-related illness last week, more than July and August combined.
+Another trend doctors have warned about appears to have begun in Polk County as well as four residents died from COVID-related illness last week and nine since the beginning of September.

 In the Northwest Georgia region the average positivity rate is about 25%, according to Department of Public Health district director Dr. Gary Voccio.
 Public health experts have said a 5% to 10% positivity rate indicates that enough testing is being done to accurately determine the spread of a virus.

-The positivity rate in Polk County was at 31.7% as of Tuesday’s daily COVID-19 report by the DPH.
+The positivity rate in Polk County was at 31.9% as of Friday’s daily COVID-19 report by the DPH.

 “We’re averaging anywhere from 25 to 40 percent positivity rate in the region,” Voccio said.
 “Those numbers are extraordinarily high and it’s very disappointing.
 With numbers that high, your hospitals are going to be full.”